5" and 4.5" Dome

 The famous telescope makers, Thomas Cooke and Sons of York and London built this fine professional instrument sometime in the early 1890 period.
 It is believed to have been previously owned by a former Astronomer Royal, Sir Harold Spencer Jones (1890-1960), from whom Admiral Watson obtained it many years ago, and used it from a small observatory at his Hambledon home.

-The telescope was completely refurbished jointly by HMS Mercury and the Hampshire Astronomical Group, and put into private storage awaiting the provision of a suitable dome to house it.
+In 1981-1982 the telescope was completely refurbished, jointly by HMS Mercury and the Hampshire Astronomical Group and then put into private storage awaiting the provision of a suitable dome to house it.

-Through the interest and help of the respective officers concerned at the Royal Greenwich Observatory at Herstmonceux in Sussex, an old redundant dome there was made available at a scrap price.
+Through the interest and help of the respective officers concerned at the Royal Greenwich Observatory (RGO) then based at Herstmonceux in Sussex, an old redundant dome was made available at a scrap price.

-Though over one hundred and ten years old, the restored telescope will provide excellent views of the night sky for many more years to come, educating and instructing group members and visitors alike.
+Although both telescopes are Victorian, the restored telescopes do provide excellent views of the night sky and will do so for many more years to come, educating and instructing Group members and visitors alike.

-The telescope has a 5-inch diameter achromatic doublet objective lens, with a focal length of 88 inches (f/17.5), and a full set of the original eyepieces and accessories (star diagonal etc.) are available in their original wooden cases.
+The Cooke telescope has a 5-inch diameter achromatic doublet objective lens and has a focal length of 88 inches (f/17.5).
+Additionally we also retain a full set of the original eyepieces and accessories (star diagonal etc.) in their original wooden cases.

 The original German equatorial mounting includes setting circles, which have been re-marked, as the telescope is believed to have been originally built for use in the Southern Hemisphere.

-During 2007, the telescope was refurbished and with the addition of a 4.5" Beck Refractor, makes this dome even more historic and useful as a training tool for our astronomy courses, and for general planetary observation
+During 2007, the telescope and dome was completely refurbished and the addition of a Victorian 4.5" Smith Beck & Beck Refractor, increases the historic nature of this observatory.
+Despite their age they are still very useful as training tools for our astronomy courses, and for general planetary and lunar observation.

-The dome itself over the summer is being upgraded to take a motor drive system, as the dome is heavy and operated by hand, which employs two people to align the dome to the scope.
+Also in the summer of 2007 the dome was upgraded to take a motor drive system, as the dome is extremely heavy and could not easily be operated by hand.

 Refurbished Refractor Telescopes

-Here is an image of the final twin mounted Beck & Cooke telescopes following the summer (2007) refurbishment of the telescope and dome.
+Here is an image of the final twin mounted Smith Beck & Beck and the Cooke telescopes following the summer (2007) refurbishment

 The image performance has been shown to be superb and optically as good as the Cooke refractor.
-Brian Knight re-engineered the mounting so that the original Cooke mounting could safely accommodate the twin telescopes and still remain balanced and perform with the current motors and electronics.
+Brian Knight, one of our members’, re-engineered the mounting so that the original Cooke mounting could safely accommodate the additional telescope and still remain balanced and perform with the motors and electronics.

-With the twin mounting, this greatly enhances the ability to see objects in two differing magnifications - for instance seeing the moon in high magnification through one telescope and then showing the moon to visitors in lower magnifications.
+With the telescopes ‘twin mounting, we find this greatly enhances the ability to see objects with two differing magnifications; for instance visitors seeing the moon in high magnification through one telescope and then showing the moon in a lower magnification through the other telescope.

-David Harris installed electrical power to the dome and this enabled motors and gears to be fixed to the dome structure.
+Electrical engineer, David Harris, installed electrical power to the dome and this enables motors and gears to be fixed to the dome structure.
 The dome rotation is now fully automated and rotates with ease.
-It is now planned to also motorise the shutters.

-The telescope and dome was formally re-opened by the Group in late October 2007 with Roger James and his family in attendance.
+The telescope and dome was formally re-opened by the Group in late October 2007 with the late Roger James, who was then 99 years old, and his family in attendance.

-In the picture (left) are the twin telescopes along with the paint sprayer, Christopher Smith, who works at White Rose Body Shop in Liss.
-Christopher painted the telescopes for the Group - The Group wished to extend its thanks to White Rose for their support.
+In the picture (right) are the twin telescopes along with the paint sprayer, Christopher Smith, who works at White Rose Body Shop in Liss.
+Christopher painted the telescopes for the Group - The Group extends its thanks to him and White Rose for their support.